J.P. Licks: Awards

 J.P.
 Licks has received over 400 awards, ranging from major honors to small magazine recognitions.
-Past awards include “Best of Boston” by Boston magazine, “Best Location - Jamaica Plain” by Boston magazine, WBZ’s “A-List”, and Greater Boston Chamber of Commerce’s “Small Business of the Year”.
+Past awards include "Best of Boston" by Boston magazine, "Best Location - Jamaica Plain" by Boston magazine, WBZ's "A-List", and Greater Boston Chamber of Commerce's "Small Business of the Year".

 Locations

-While Petryk opened J.P.
-Licks' first store in Jamaica Plain in 1981, J.P.
-Licks now has 17 locations in and around Boston, and all locations are currently within 20 miles of the J.P. home base.
-Their latest location is in Andover.
+All J.P.
+Licks locations are within 20 miles of the J.P.
+Headquarters, so that ice cream can be delivered multiple times a week, since all ice cream is still made in the headquarters's kitchen.